 - For HTML widgets, specify required information in the HTML Widget dialog to insert them.

 After you insert elements, you may want to rename them.
 Double-click the element name in the Timeline or the Elements pane to enter a new name.
-You can also go to the Properties pane > General > Name and rename the element.
+You can also click the Properties pane > General > Name and rename the element.

 You can copy multiple elements within a scene or across scenes and documents.
 Use shortcuts to quickly copy and paste elements.
 There are three options to paste elements: